chrisdetmering/stockify/GIT_WORKFLOW.md

 ## <a name="9"></a> Why am I doing git push --force?
  You don't have do this if your commit has not be rebased and then merged into main in the remote repo.
- However, if you are pushing into a branch which has already been rebased into main you need to do a git push --force.
+ However, if you are push from a branch which has already been rebased into main you need to do a git push --force.